The Next Frontier of AI-Enabled Collaborative Learning

 The research community for Learning Analytics is growing rapidly promising new insights into learning and resulting innovations in pedagogy.
 For this promise to be realized, however, we need the capacity to leverage educational data for scholarly research, and apply research results at the kind of scale that truly changes how we teach and learn.
-In this talk Dr. Teasley will present how the University of Michigan is engaged in learning analytics as an institutional initiative aimed at leveraging the data produced by digitally-mediated educational tools to better understand and improve student outcomes.
-Dr. Teasley will present two examples of the way the University of Michigan is using learning analytics to support student success.
-In the first she will describe how analytics help us understand the ways curricular pathways impact students.
-In the second she will describe our efforts to understand how student-facing dashboards can be designed to support important meta-cognitive skills.
+In this talk Dr. Teasley presented how the University of Michigan is engaged in learning analytics as an institutional initiative aimed at leveraging the data produced by digitally-mediated educational tools to better understand and improve student outcomes.
+Dr. Teasley shared two examples of the way the University of Michigan is using learning analytics to support student success.
+In the first she described how analytics help us understand the ways curricular pathways impact students.
+In the second she described our efforts to understand how student-facing dashboards can be designed to support important meta-cognitive skills.

 LEARN Lounge at NYU Technology Summit